marieval/100DaysOfCode/README.md

 **Thoughts:** I decided to make my first project using React and Databases a more simple than I intended (complex to-do app).
 First I will do something easier, just to practice combining frontend with the backend and database.
 (But later I will do my to-do app - I look forward to doing it!)

+### Day 183 - 28.2.2019 (Thu) +
+**Today´s Progress:** I worked on my app.
+I did various changes with database and front-end to see how it impacts the result.
+I think I need some review of routing.